Matroid Secretary via Labeling Schemes: Graphic Matroids

-To show the theorem above, in Section~\ref{sec:basic} we first describe a basic algorithm that uses a simple labeling scheme and can be considered a variant of the 2-forbidden algorithm of~\cite{forbidden-paper}.
-In Section~\ref{sec:generation}, we introduce one of the key notions of the paper, the {\it generation} of an edge, which suggests a new algorithm that we analyze through our labeling scheme framework to show the improved $0.2693$-probability-competitiveness for simple graphs, i.e., with no parallel edges.
+To prove the theorem, in Section~\ref{sec:basic} we first describe a basic algorithm that uses a simple labeling scheme and can be considered a variant of the 2-forbidden algorithm of~\cite{forbidden-paper}.
+In Section~\ref{sec:generation}, we introduce one of the key notions of this section, the {\it generation} of an edge, which suggests a new algorithm that we analyze through our labeling scheme framework to show the improved $0.2693$-probability-competitiveness for simple graphs, i.e., with no parallel edges.
 To tackle the case of general graphs, we combine this algorithm with another that performs well on different types of instances, breaking the $1/4$ barrier.